astroLazybones/Arch-For-Dell-Inspiron5579/README.md

 ALMOST ALL WAS DONE BY XZRVR <br>
 THE GITHUB REPO WAS MADE BY ME SO I COULD REMEMBER THE STEPS <br>
+Read knowledge.txt for info that will occasionally be updated <br>
 <br>
 <br>
 First Part: <br>